Arielogg/MLDM-Project-23/README.md

   - PDE identification using SINDy and SINDyCP.
   - Preprocessing and visualization utilities.
   - Analysis scripts.
-- `generations/` - Contains generated data from the original images as well as the results of the image registration process, and some product of Swift-Hohenberg solvers.
+- `generations/` - Contains generated data from the original images, the results of the image registration process, and some products of Swift-Hohenberg solvers.
+- `Results.md` - Field that contains all the discovered PDE's throughout the project.
 - Additional support files and documentation.

 ### Prerequisites